 First – Jennifer Soundy (PhD – Biological Sciences)

 Second – Jess Marinaccio (PhD – Va’aomanu Pasifika)

 Third – Emma Tennent (PhD – Psychology)

 International Prize – Lindsey Pointer (PhD – Government)

 People’s Choice Award – Daniel Kleinsman (Master’s – Law)

 Honours Winner – Alexandra Birchfield (Honours – Linguistics & Applied Language Studies)

-Jennifer will represent VUW at the Asia-Pacific Final in Brisbane on 29 September and Daniel will represent VUW at the Inter-University Master’s 3MT Final, hosted by VUW, on 24 August.
+Jennifer represented VUW at the Asia-Pacific Final in Brisbane on 29 September and Daniel represented VUW at the Inter-University Master’s 3MT Final, hosted by VUW, on 24 August.